OpenIMPRESS/OpenIMPRESS/README.md

 # OpenIMPRESS - Complete project
-This includes, as submodules, all other
+This includes, as submodules, all OpenIMPRESS components.

 # Setup
 Clone this repository and initialize the submodules.